Doracamom: Joint 3D Detection and Occupancy Prediction with Multi-view 4D Radars and Cameras for Omnidirectional Perception: Experiments and Performance Analysis

-The visualization results shown in Fig.~\ref{fig:omnihd_vis} denote that Doracamom can provide reliable performance across both day and night scenarios.
-It achieves high detection accuracy in crowded and complex scenes, with only occasional missed detections of distant occluded objects.
+Fig. \ref{fig:omnihd_vis_od} provides a qualitative comparison of Doracamom with other methods on the 3D detection task.
+The figure shows the performance of our model in various weather conditions, including daytime, nighttime, and rain in complex urban traffic scenes.
+It is clear that our Doracamom shows superior performance compared to RCFusion and RCBEVDet.
+The highlighted regions show that our method reduces both missed detections and false positives when dealing with dense objects and distant objects, proving its stronger robustness and generalization ability.
 Fig. \ref{fig:featuremap} illustrates the BEV feature maps of different methods.
 It can be observed that the feature map of Doracamom displays distinct object boundaries and highly distinguishable features, with no significant issues such as severe stretching or distortion of the objects.

 \definecolor{ncar}{RGB}{255, 165, 0} \definecolor{npedestrian}{RGB}{128, 0, 128} \definecolor{nrider}{RGB}{0, 0, 200} \definecolor{nlarge_vehicle}{RGB}{220, 220, 0} \definecolor{ncycle}{RGB}{230 ,230 ,230} \definecolor{nroad_obstacle}{RGB}{255, 69, 0} \definecolor{ntraffic_fence}{RGB}{0, 0, 150} \definecolor{ndriveable_surface}{RGB}{135 ,206 ,235} \definecolor{nsidewalk}{RGB}{200, 200, 200} \definecolor{nvegetation}{RGB}{34 ,139 ,34} \definecolor{nmanmade}{RGB}{230, 230, 250}